felipebottega/AI-Audiovisual-Lab/Theory.md

 - **Sampler / KSampler**: controls how denoising is applied over time

 > PS: The "K" in KSampler comes from **Karras-style diffusion samplers**, a family of methods inspired by the work of **Tero Karras** and collaborators.
 These methods improved how noise schedules and step sizes are handled during sampling.

+## Checkpoints

+A **checkpoint** is a saved state of a trained model.
+It contains the learned weights that determine how the model interprets prompts and performs the denoising process during generation.
+Depending on the ecosystem, it can appear as a single file such as `.ckpt` or `.safetensors`, or as a Diffusers-style folder where the components are stored separately.
+In the Diffusers format, UNet, text encoder, and other parts can live in different subfolders; in a single-file format, those weights are bundled together. ([Hugging Face][1])

+A checkpoint is not a different kind of model.
+It is the model at a specific saved state.
+That is why checkpoints are used to resume training, compare variants, or run inference with one particular learned behavior. ([Hugging Face][2])

+### Image checkpoints

+An image checkpoint is trained to denoise still images.
+Its focus is spatial structure: shapes, textures, lighting, composition, and prompt alignment inside a single frame.
+Latent diffusion models were built around this image-synthesis setting, using denoising in latent space instead of working directly in pixel space. ([arXiv][3])

+### Video checkpoints

+A video checkpoint has to do everything an image checkpoint does, but it also has to keep frames temporally consistent.
+A video model is not only asked to produce good individual frames; it must also preserve motion, continuity, and object identity across time.
+In practice, many video diffusion models start from a pretrained image model and add temporal layers, or use a space-time U-Net that models space and time together. ([arXiv][4])

+### What is a U-Net?

+The U-Net is the backbone network that usually performs the denoising step.
+The original architecture uses a contracting path to capture context and a symmetric expanding path to recover detail, with skip connections between matching resolutions.
+In diffusion models, that makes U-Net a good fit for estimating the reverse step of the process, which is why it became the default backbone in early DDPM-style models and later latent diffusion models. ([arXiv][5])

+In simple terms: the checkpoint is the saved brain, and the U-Net is the part of that brain that learns how to clean noise step by step.
+The difference between image and video checkpoints is mostly in what that brain was trained to understand: a single frame, or a sequence of frames with time consistency. ([arXiv][4])

+[1]: https://huggingface.co/docs/diffusers/en/using-diffusers/other-formats "Model formats · Hugging Face"
+[2]: https://huggingface.co/docs/hub/en/models-uploading "Uploading models · Hugging Face"
+[3]: https://arxiv.org/abs/2112.10752 "[2112.10752] High-Resolution Image Synthesis with Latent Diffusion Models"
+[4]: https://arxiv.org/abs/2311.15127 "[2311.15127] Stable Video Diffusion: Scaling Latent Video Diffusion Models to Large Datasets"
+[5]: https://arxiv.org/abs/1505.04597 "[1505.04597] U-Net: Convolutional Networks for Biomedical Image Segmentation"